Cherry Sage Sangria

 - Let the sangria marinate over night (or at least 6 hours) in the fridge.

-- Serve over ice and with a sage leaf.
+- Serve over ice.
+Top with sparkling water and a sage leaf.